Meet Simon Hope – The Crabtree in Horsham

 The Crabtree in Lower Beeding is now celebrating its 10th year under current ownership.
 Renowned for fantastic food which focuses on local and seasonally sourced produce, a highly desirable wine cellar and a beautiful countryside venue.
-The Crabtree is a gastropub whose reputation has incredible pulling power, drawing the epicurean inclined from far and wide.
+The Crabtree is a Sussex gastropub whose reputation has incredible pulling power, drawing the epicurean inclined from far and wide.

 We meet The Crabtree owner, Simon Hope.

-What inspired you to enter the world of restaurants and hospitality?
+Simon Hope, what inspired you to enter the world of restaurants and hospitality?

 Living in a sleepy Kentish village in the early ‘70s I discovered entertaining my friends at home by cooking for them was great fun and inexpensive too.

 You originally founded Food for Friends in Brighton having spent some time running the iconic Food for Thought in Covent Garden.
 Tell us about the decision to bring this style of vegetarian dining down to the south?

 Like all good things, it was a complete accident.

 I bought my spices in bulk from a lovely old Indian man in Covent Garden.
 One day he said to me ‘What are you going to do with your life Simon?’
 I said I was going to open my own restaurant.
 He said ‘Why don’t you buy mine in Brighton – I’m selling it’.